nigelseah24/python-web-scraper/README.md

    pip install -r requirements.txt
    ```

-   Create a requirements.txt file with the following content:
+   The requirements.txt file should have the following content:

    ```
    requests